Acknowledgment of country

 - Master of Special Education (Early Intervention and School Leadership)

 Shaun is proud to be an International Committee member for Raising Awareness of Developmental Language Disorder (RADLD) which has a reach into more than 30 countries globally.
-He has volunteered with RADLD for more than 3 years donating hundreds of hours of his time and expertise to raise global awareness of DLD.

 Co-Founder, the dld project